Friendship Style Quiz Result

 - Over-pouring.
 Encouragers can be the supportive friend to many people while having nobody who plays that role for them.
 The asymmetry catches up.

 - Loneliness in your own moments.
-When something big is happening for you, Encouragers often default to deflecting the conversation back to the other person.
-Friends genuinely don't know what's going on with you.
+When something big is happening for you, Encouragers default to deflecting the conversation back to the other person.
+Friends genuinely don't know what's going on with you, and they assume from the outside that you're fine.

 - Hard to ask for help.
-Encouragers are often raised or wired to be the giver — receiving feels uncomfortable, and some Encouragers go years without anyone really taking care of them.
+Encouragers are often raised to be the giver — receiving feels uncomfortable, and some go years without anyone really taking care of them.
+The discomfort isn't moral; it's muscular.

 - Risk of secondary burnout.
-When the people you're encouraging are going through hard things, you're absorbing the emotional weight of multiple lives.
-Without intentional refill, this leads to exhaustion.
+When the people you're encouraging are going through hard things, you're absorbing the weight of multiple lives.
+Without intentional refill, this leads to exhaustion that looks like flatness.

 Who you pair well with

 - Another Encourager — possibly the most beautiful pairing in the archetype set.
-Two Encouragers in a friendship can finally each be on the receiving end of someone who actually cheers them on.
+Two Encouragers can finally each be on the receiving end of someone who actually cheers them on.
+The catch is that both have to practice receiving, because two Encouragers can also spend years deflecting care from each other.

-- The Confidant — Encouragers and Confidants make a deep, bidirectional friendship that can hold both people through life transitions.
+- The Confidant — Encouragers and Confidants make a deep, bidirectional friendship that holds both through life transitions.
+Confidants ask the slow, careful questions Encouragers don't ask themselves.
+In return, the Encourager helps the Confidant believe in their next chapter, not just understand their last one.

 - The Sage — Sages help Encouragers slow down enough to feel what's actually happening in their own life.
-Many Encouragers carry on without ever processing what they themselves are going through; a Sage friend can be the one who asks.
+Many Encouragers carry on without ever processing what they're going through; a Sage friend can be the one who asks.
+The Sage's patience pairs unusually well with the Encourager's momentum.

 Five small practices for The Encourager

 - Tell one friend what's going on.
-This week, pick one trustworthy friend and tell them about something happening in your life — not in passing, as the main subject of the conversation.
-Notice how hard this is.
-It will get easier with practice.
+This week, pick a trustworthy friend and tell them about something happening in your life as the main subject, not in passing.
+Notice how hard it is.
+It gets easier with practice.

 - Track the give/take ratio for a week.
 Notice which friendships are bidirectional and which are mostly you giving.
-Most Encouragers find at least one or two friendships in their life that have been entirely one-way for years.
+Most Encouragers find one or two friendships that have been entirely one-way for years.

 - Let someone celebrate your win.
 The next time something good happens, tell three friends.
-Not 'oh and yeah, this small thing happened.'
+Not 'oh and yeah, this small thing.'
 Just: 'something good happened, I wanted you to know.'

 - Schedule a one-on-one with someone who shows up for you.
-Most Encouragers have one friend who's a steady source of support for them.
-Schedule something with that person this month.
-Don't let those friendships drift while you maintain the asymmetric ones.
+Don't let the friendships that actually feed you drift while you maintain the asymmetric ones.

 - Build a quiet permission to receive.
 Practice saying 'thanks, I needed that' instead of 'oh I'm fine.'
-Receiving care is a skill.
-Encouragers usually have to learn it on purpose.
+Receiving care is a skill Encouragers learn on purpose.

 A story from Sukie